Skip to main content

 ~/d4m-nfs/d4m-nfs.sh

-Note: If you faced any errors, try restarting Docker, and make sure you have no spaces in the d4m-nfs-mounts.txt file, and your /etc/exports file is clear.
+If you hit errors, restart Docker, ensure there are no spaces in d4m-nfs-mounts.txt, and confirm /etc/exports is clear.

 Upgrade Laradock

-Moving from Docker Toolbox (VirtualBox) to Docker Native (for Mac/Windows).
-Requires upgrading Laradock from v3.* to v4.*:
+Moving from Docker Toolbox (VirtualBox) to Docker Desktop, and Laradock v3 to v4:

-4. Use Laradock as you used to do: docker-compose up -d nginx mysql.
+4. Use Laradock as usual: docker-compose up -d nginx mysql.